benfixit/catholic_hymnbook/content/my-soul-is-longing-for-your-peace.md

 ---
-id: 408
+id: 254
-title: My Soul Is Longing For Your Peace
+title: My Soul Is Longing For Your Peace (Psalm 131)
 ---

 _Chorus:_